-Ongoing research (MoU, clause 11)

-The Crown would access & sponsor international research into effects of exposure to dioxins and hazardous substances, including intergenerational effects; and this information is to be made publicly available, as permitted by law.

-- Two studies (2013 & 2015) were funded by the War Pensions Medical Research Trust Fund (now the Veterans' Medical Research Trust Fund)-these did not relate to intergenerational effects. - The VA website has a link to these studies. - Three conditions have been added to presumptive list, on the basis of findings of the United States Institute of Medicine (Parkinson's disease & ischaemic heart disease in 2009, and stroke in 2014). - No conditions have been removed from the children's list of accepted conditions, despite an update by the United States Institute of Medicine, categorising all as having inadequate/insufficient evidence of association. - Grants of \$400,000 (2018) and \$450,000 (2019) were made to the Veterans' Medical Research Trust Fund to sponsor research. - The 2018 research was to focus on intergenerational health impacts of service in Viet Nam for New Zealand veterans.
+accepted conditions, listed in Schedule 2 of the MoU.
+Ongoing research (MoU, clause 11) The Crown would access & sponsor international research into effects of exposure to dioxins and hazardous substances, including intergenerational effects; and this information is to be made publicly available, as permitted by law.
+Ongoing commitment Two studies (2013 &amp; 2015) were funded by the War Pensions Medical Research Trust Fund (now the Veterans' Medical Research Trust Fund)-these did not relate to intergenerational effects.
+The VA website has a link to these studies.
+Three conditions have been added to presumptive list, on the basis of findings of the United States Institute of Medicine (Parkinson's disease &amp; ischaemic heart disease in 2009, and stroke in 2014).
+No conditions have been removed from the children's list of accepted conditions, despite an update by the United States Institute of Medicine, categorising all as having inadequate/insufficient evidence of association.
+Grants of \$400,000 (2018) and \$450,000 (2019) were made to the Veterans' Medical Research Trust Fund to sponsor research.
+The 2018 research was to focus on intergenerational health impacts of service in Viet Nam for New Zealand veterans.
+A contract was offered in 2022 to researchers from Massey University to study Health and social outcomes of Vietnam veterans' children and grandchildren.
+This research is still ongoing.
 The 2019 programme aimed to develop information about contemporary veterans that could assist the understanding of trends identified within the Vietnam veteran cohort.
+A contract was offered in 2022 to researchers from Canterbury University to study NZ veterans' vulnerability to alcohol misuse.
+This research is still ongoing.
 Grant to EVSA (Neville Wallace Memorial) Youth Development Trust (MoU, clause 12) The Crown is to make a one-off grant of \$250,000 to assist the Trust to meet its objectives.
-A one-off grant of \$250,000 was made on 20 June 2007.
+Completed A one-off grant of \$250,000 was made on 20 June 2007.
 Veterans' Cards (MoU, clause 13) • All veterans would be eligible to apply for a Veterans' Card, to ensure access to medical services, and availability of appropriate information to medical professionals. • The Crown will establish a card for children & grandchildren of Vietnam veterans (or a mutually agreed alternative) Completed New treatment cards were created for veterans with accepted conditions.
 A Children's Card was introduced for children who register (and also issued to grandchildren if the grandchild is brought up as the veteran's child); it identifies the bearer to medical professionals as a child of a Vietnam veteran.
 The Veteran SuperGold Card was introduced in 2007, for those veterans eligible for SuperGold Card.

-National Register (MoU, clause 14)
+National Register (MoU, clause 14) Ongoing commitment Various forms of registers have been developed since 2007.